 A Good Solar Power Battery Charger

-For some time I have been interested in solar power, solar energy, including large and small solar power systems as well as solar cooking and solar cookers.
-When I came across this small battery charger, I liked the fact that it includes a meter-gauge, whereas the similar units that I currently own do not have a built-in gauge.
-It is nice reassurance to see the meter-reading of the energy being charged, and helps to optimize that angle facing towards the sun.
+For some time I have been interested in solar power and harnessing solar energy, including large and small solar power systems as well as solar cooking and solar cookers.
+When I came across this small battery charger, I liked the fact that it includes a meter-gauge.
+It is nice reassurance to see the meter-reading of the energy being charged, and helps to optimize the angle of the solar panels facing towards the sun.

 Solar battery charger product information:

 C.Crane Universal Solar 11-in-One Battery Charger with Meter – This high powered solar charger charges two Rechargeable Batteries of the same type and size (D, C, AA, AAA).
 It puts out about 150ma and about 5 volts.
 All of the other solar battery chargers we tested were unsuitable because their voltage was too low.

 The solar panel is incorporated into the hinged cover which can be angled for maximum sun exposure.
 Its in-built meter shows you the following conditions: -The strength of the sun -The strength of the current out-put from the solar panel -The time required to fully charge the different types of batteries.